-Super recognisers have an above average ability to recognise faces.
+Super-recognisers have an above average ability to recognise faces.
 Typically this is classified as being in the top 1-2% on a selection of face recognition tests.
-We, at the University of Greenwich, are interested in finding people with this ability and creating a selection of tests that can be used to identify them.
+We, at the University of Greenwich, are interested in finding people with this ability.

 Currently available tests

-Dr Josh P Davis PhD, MSc, BSc, FHEA, MBPsS has been a Senior Lecturer in the Applied Psychology Research Group at the University of Greenwich since 2008.
-His PhD was on the “Forensic Identification of Unfamiliar Faces in CCTV Images” (2007) and he has since published research on human face recognition and eyewitness identification, the reliability of facial composite systems (e.g., E-FIT, EFIT-V), and methods used by expert witnesses to provide evidence of identification in court (e.g., ‘facial comparison evidence: ‘face mapping’).
-He is a member of the European Association of Psychology and Law and the British Psychological Society.
+Dr Josh P Davis PhD, MSc, BSc, FHEA, MBPsS has been employed at the University of Greenwich since 2008.
+His PhD from the University of London was mainly conducted at London's Science Museum was on the “Forensic Identification of Unfamiliar Faces in CCTV Images” (2007).
+He has since published research on human face recognition and eyewitness identification, the reliability of facial composite systems (e.g., E-FIT, EFIT-V), and methods used by expert witnesses to provide evidence of identification in court (e.g., ‘facial comparison evidence: ‘face mapping’).

-He has since advised other UK police forces on super-recognition, consulted with business (e.g., Yoti), and presented his research worldwide (e.g., Australia, Canada, China, Russia, USA).
-He has featured in the international media and his first co-edited book “Forensic Facial Identification: Theory and Practice of Identification from Eyewitnesses, Composites and CCTV” (Wiley Blackwell) was published in 2015 (Valentine & Davis, 2015).
+He has since advised other UK police forces on super-recognition, consulted with business (e.g., Yoti), and presented his research worldwide (e.g., Australia, Brazil, Canada, China, Russia, USA).
+He has featured in the international media and his first co-edited book “Forensic Facial Identification: Theory and Practice of Identification from Eyewitnesses, Composites and CCTV” (Wiley Blackwell) was published in 2015 (Valentine & Davis, 2015) is available here.

 Further information about Super Recognisers